bepuca/azureml-scaffolding/README.md

 ├── models                       <- Folder to save trained models in your working machine.
 │                                   Everything inside is ignored by git.
 ├── notebooks                    <- Folder for saving the jupyter notebooks of the project.
+├── isolated_runs                <- Folder where runs are isolated before AzureML submission.
 └── src                          <- Source code of the project.
     ├── common                   <- All code to be shared among experiments.
     └── <experiment>             <- All code relevant to one experiment.